-Annaswamy argues AI and ML projects should be judged by the same ROI measures as other technology investments.
+Annaswamy argues AI and machine learning projects should be judged by the same ROI measures as other technology investments.

 “I am firmly of the ‘prove value and scale rapidly’ school of hard knocks, if you will.
-Otherwise, you will simply build organisational white-elephants with tons of Phds and expensive technology and very little value coming out it — what is often called the ‘perpetual pilot trap’.”
+Otherwise, you will simply build organisational white elephants with tonnes of PhDs and expensive technology and very little value coming out it — what is often called the ‘perpetual pilot trap’.”

 Vectore founder Shamima Sultana, an AI specialist with a deep practice knowledge built by working in some of Australia’s most successful financial services companies, has a similar warning about the dangers of AI labs.